 | Clinical Trials (Phase I-III) | 5-7 years | ~10% | $2B |

-The early stages—hit discovery and lead optimization—are particularly inefficient.
+The early stages of hit discovery and lead optimization are particularly inefficient.
 Medicinal chemists synthesize and test thousands of candidate molecules in wet-lab experiments, with most compounds failing due to poor bioavailability, toxicity, or off-target effects discovered only after months of experimentation.

 The AI-Powered Alternative: Bayesian Optimization Meets Molecular Design